gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part11.md

 If they make a selection, the relevant stat will increase, and they'll descend to the next dungeon level.

 Reference implementation branch: [part-11.4](https://github.com/stevebob/chargrid-roguelike-tutorial-2020/tree/part-11.4)

+{% local roguelike-tutorial-2020-part-12 | Click here for the next part! %}